-With only six ingredients, these fabulous cheese-stuffed bacon wraps deliver a moist and flavorful meat dish.
+With only five ingredients, these fabulous cheese-stuffed bacon wraps deliver a moist and flavorful meat dish.
 Whenever I serve these wraps, I think back to my incredible mom making this recipe for her nine hungry kids.
 I’m not sure I ever got an entire chicken wrap all to myself, but I savored every single bite.
 Mom served these with baked potatoes that were loaded with butter and sour cream.
-These days, the side dish at the Robach house is cauliflower rice or broccoli with cheese sauce.
+These days, the side dish at the Robach house is cauliflower rice or broccoli with cheese sauce, or a fresh salad loaded with low carb vegetables.
 Just as delicious, but without all the carbs.

 Before Amy started her own household, she always chose these chicken wraps for her birthday dinner, and now she makes them for her own family – the Shuebach clan.
 Back then, they seemed like an extravagant treat.
 But our family rule: You choose your favorite meal on your birthday.
 Now that our kids are grown, I make these when we have dinner guests, or for a special occasion, like a birthday or anniversary.
 Or sometimes just because they bring back great memories.

-I buy Perdue Perfect Portions – fresh, boneless chicken breasts.
+We buy Perdue Perfect Portions – fresh, boneless chicken breasts.
 One bag contains 5 individually wrapped pouches to seal in freshness – perfect for grabbing just the right amount and saving the rest for later.
 Buy refrigerated, and keep plenty on hand in the freezer.
-I flatten the breasts between waxed paper or zip-lock bag to make room for the filling.
+We flatten the breasts between waxed paper or a zip-lock bag to make room for the filling.

 Amy's Cheese-Stuffed Chicken Bacon Wraps

 - Broiler pan or wire rack placed on baking pan